UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.connector.NEW_ENDPOINT

-The distributor MUST send this action to the registered application to confirm the registration of an end user application, when a registered application send again an action with the intent org.unifiedpush.android.distributor.REGISTER and a valid token, or when the endpoint change with the 2 following extras:
+The distributor MUST send this action to the registered application in the following cases:
+* confirm the registration of an end user application
+* a registered application sends an action with the intent org.unifiedpush.android.distributor.REGISTER and a token for an existing registration
+*  the endpoint changes

+The intent MUST contain the following 2 extras:
 * token (String): the token supplied by the end user application during registration
 * endpoint (String): the endpoint URL